 We tend to eat kangaroo more than beef these days.
 It’s a more sustainable meat and it’s supposed to be very high in iron.
 And beef and my digestion aren’t the greatest of friends.
 You can use chicken instead of red meat if you prefer.

-To save time, double this dish and freeze for later.
+To save time, double this dish and freeze it for later.
 Just remember to put aside what you want to freeze before you add the sour cream, as it doesn’t freeze as well.
-Reheat the defrosted stroganoff, stir in some sour cream and fresh parsley and you’ve got a home cooked meal in minutes.
+Reheat the defrosted stroganoff, stir in some sour cream and fresh parsley, and you’ve got a home-cooked meal in minutes.

 - 500g beef cut into strips